-The Discussion Settings are used to control readers comments on your blog and how other blogs interact with your blog.
+The Discussion Settings are used to control readers comments on your site.

 You can change these settings at any time by going to Settings > Discussion, make your desired changes and then click Save Changes.